-To prove Proposition 2, we build on related results for dynamic stochastic games with asynchronous moves by Bhaskar and Vega-Redondo (2002) and Bhaskar, Mailath, and Morris (2009) and combine them with our Theorem 1.
-The proof of Proposition 2 draws on the insight from Example 8 that while some payoff profiles can be attained with strict subgame perfect equilibria in finite memory strategies when moves are simultaneous, these payoff profiles cannot be attained when moves are alternating.
+To prove Proposition 3, we build on related results for dynamic stochastic games with asynchronous moves by Bhaskar and Vega-Redondo (2002) and Bhaskar, Mailath, and Morris (2009) and combine them with our Theorem 1.
+The proof of Proposition 3 draws on the insight from Example 8 that although some payoff profiles can be attained with strict subgame perfect equilibria in finite memory strategies when moves are simultaneous, these payoff profiles cannot be attained when moves are alternating.

-Proposition 2 complements several arguments in favor of Markov perfect equilibria given for a variety of dynamic models (Maskin and Tirole 2001, Bhaskar and Vega-Redondo 2002, Bhaskar, Mailath, and Morris 2013, Bohren 2014).
-Our approachability restriction is conceptually similar to the purifiability restriction in Bhaskar, Mailath, and Morris (2013) in that both are robustness requirements: approachability says that equilibrium payoffs should survive changes in the protocol of moves, whereas purifiability says that equilibrium strategies should survive the introduction of private information.
+Proposition 3 complements several arguments in favor of Markov perfect equilibria given for a variety of dynamic models (Maskin and Tirole 2001, Bhaskar and Vega-Redondo 2002, Sannikov and Skrzypacz 2007, Faingold and Sannikov 2011, Bhaskar, Mailath, and Morris 2013, Bohren 2014).
+Approachability is conceptually similar to purifiability in Bhaskar, Mailath, and Morris (2013) in that both are robustness requirements: approachability says that equilibrium payoffs should survive changes in the protocol of moves, whereas purifiability says that equilibrium strategies should survive the introduction of private information.
 We show that only Markov perfect equilibria are approachable in our separable dynamic games with noisy transitions and simultaneous moves, whereas Bhaskar, Mailath, and Morris (2013) show that only Markov perfect equilibria are purifiable in dynamic stochastic games with asynchronous moves.

-Proposition 2 also puts limits on possible extensions of Theorem 1.
-Indeed, by showing that an equilibrium payoff that is robust to alternative specifications of the protocol of moves must be a Markov perfect equilibrium payoff, Proposition 2 implies that restricting to Markov perfect equilibria is not only sufficient (as shown in Theorem 1) but also necessary for a protocol-invariance theorem.12
+Proposition 3 also limits possible extensions of Theorem 1.
+By showing that an equilibrium payoff that is robust to alternative specifications of the protocol of moves must be a Markov perfect equilibrium payoff, Proposition 3 implies that the assumption of Markov perfection is not only sufficient (as shown in Theorem 1) but also necessary for protocol invariance.